ProfilePic

 • 1099 loans: Much like a bank statement loan, A 1099 loan is for self-employed or independent contract workers.
 Lenders use the gross income from a 1099 instead of tax returns.

-• Asset depletion loans: An asset depletion loan, also known as an asset dissipation loan, is a loan that allows borrowers who do not want to use their income from employment to qualify but rather the significant assets they possess.
-Conventional loans allow these but non-QM loans have more flexible guidelines.
+• Asset depletion loans: An asset depletion loan, also known as an asset dissipation loan, allows borrowers who do not want to use their income from employment to qualify but rather their significant assets.
+Conventional loans allow these, but non-QM loans have more flexible guidelines.

 • DSCR loans: DSCR, or debt-service coverage ratio, measures the cash flow a borrower has to pay against current debt obligations.
 Real estate investors use a DSCR loan to help them qualify for a loan based on their property’s cash flow without verifying personal income.

-If your circumstances require you to pursue a non-QM mortgage loan instead of a conventional loan, make sure you understand all the requirements and options available.
-If you want more information on which non-QM loan may be right for you, talk to the non-QM experts at NASB at 855-921-4921 or click here for more details.
+If your circumstances require you to pursue a non-QM mortgage loan instead of a conventional one, ensure you understand all the requirements and options available.
+If you want more information on which non-QM loan may be right, talk to the non-QM experts at NASB at 888-661-1983 or click here for more details.